CURENT/ams/docs/source/getting_started/formats/psse.rst

 .................
 AMS supports PSS/E RAW in versions 32 and 33.
-Newer versions of ``raw`` files can store PSS/E settings along with the system data, but such feature is not yet supported in ANDES.
-Also, manually edited ``raw`` files can confuse the parser in ANDES.
+Newer versions of ``raw`` files can store PSS/E settings along with the system data, but such feature is not yet supported in AMS.
+Also, manually edited ``raw`` files can confuse the parser in AMS.
 Following manual edits, it is strongly recommended to load the data into PSS/E and save the case as a v33 RAW file.

-AMS supports most power flow models in PSS/E. It needs to be recognized that the power flow models in PSS/E is is a larger set compared with those in ANDES.
+AMS supports most power flow models in PSS/E. It needs to be recognized that the power flow models in PSS/E is is a larger set compared with those in AMS.
 For example, switched shunts in PSS/E are converted to fixed ones, not all three-winding transformer flags are supported, and HVDC devices are not yet converted.
 This is not an exhaustive list, but all of them are advanced models.